-Delivery of healthcare is a complex process which involves lot of human interaction between patient/families and healthcare worker and among healthcare works as well.
-It has been proven that majority of the errors that happen I healthcare are related to communication.
-Studies show that poor communication is the major cause for patient dissatisfaction, litigation and financial less.
-It is also proven that the patient outcomes are better with good communication.
-Since good communications not addressed in any healthcare curriculum, organization have to try hard to improve the communication skills of its staff as communication plays a major role in quality
+Delivery of healthcare is a complex process that involves a lot of human interaction between patients/families and healthcare workers and among healthcare workers as well.
+It has been proven that the majority of the errors that happen in healthcare are related to communication.
+Studies show that poor communication is the major cause of patient dissatisfaction, litigation, and financial loss.
+It is also proven that patient outcomes are better with good communication.
+Since good communication is not addressed in any healthcare curriculum, organizations have to try hard to improve the communication skills of their staff as communication plays a major role in the quality.

 What is effective communication?